allthingsgenome/rust-fastq-parser/README.md

 # FASTQ Parser - High-Performance FASTQ File Parser in Rust

-A blazingly fast, feature-rich FASTQ parser written in Rust with SIMD vectorization, memory-mapped I/O, and parallel processing capabilities.
+A blazingly fast fastq parser written in Rust with SIMD vectorization, memory-mapped I/O, and parallel processing capabilities.

 ## Table of Contents